tarantool/mysql/README.md

  - `db` - database name
  - `use_numeric_result` - provide result of the "conn:execute" as ordered list
    (true/false); default value: false
+ - `keep_null` - provide printing null fields in the result of the "conn:execute" or "conn:execute_prepared" (true/false); default value: false

 Throws an error on failure.